chalbin73/InputTransmiter/README.md

 valid port (later i'll create a button to automaticly set up the server.).
 Now the server is waiting for a client to connect.

 On the second player (the one that wants to play remotly) software, click _Client_.
 This'll open another window.
 In the _ip_ text box, you'll have to enter the ip of the server (it can be found on hamachi) and in the _port_ box, enter the port, previously set on the server.

- Finaly on the server computeropen the game, and the remote player will have to click on _start keys sending_ and check if the software window is focused.
+ Finaly on the server computer open the game and check the little box, and the remote player will have to click on _start keys sending_ and check if the software window is focused.
 Of course, you'll need a software like discord to share the screen.

  **<ins> How this works ?</ins>**